-The Islamic Revolutionary Guard Corps was formed by late supreme leader Ayatollah Khomeini in the wake of the 1979 Islamic Revolution that ousted Shah Reza Pahlavi.
+The Islamic Revolutionary Guard Corps was formed by late supreme leader Ayatollah Ruhollah Khomeini in the wake of the 1979 Islamic Revolution that ousted Shah Reza Pahlavi.
 The IRGC was originally created as a "people's army" similar to the U.S. National Guard; commanders report directly to the supreme leader, Iran's top decision-maker.
-Iran's president has little influence on day-to-day operations.
+Iran's president has little influence on their day-to-day operations.

-Bruce Riedel, a senior fellow at the Brookings Institution and a former CIA analyst, says the Revolutionary Guard was created as a "counterweight to the regular military, and to protect the revolution against a possible coup."
+Bruce Riedel, a senior fellow at the Brookings Institution and former CIA analyst, says the Revolutionary Guard was created as a "counterweight to the regular military, and to protect the revolution against a possible coup."
 In establishing the Guards, Khomeini was seeking to avoid a repeat of a successful 1953 coup that ousted a previous revolutionary government.
 But the Guards' activities in recent years have been aimed at protecting Iranian interests far beyond Tehran.

-In the wake of antigovernment protests throughout the Middle East in 2011, the United States and the European Union have accused the Quds Force of providing weapons and other material support to help President Bashar al-Assad suppress the uprising in Syria.
+In the wake of antigovernment protests throughout the Middle East in 2011, the United States and European Union have accused the Quds Force of providing weapons and other material support to help President Bashar al-Assad suppress the uprising in Syria.
 In October 2012, a member of the Quds Force pleaded guilty to plotting the assassination of the Saudi ambassador to the United States.

 Becoming a Player at Home

-Amid deepening discord between Khamenei and Ahmadinejad in 2011, the IRGC also began to target some of the president's allies, noted Mehrzad Boroujerdi of Syracuse University and independent scholar Kourosh Rahimkhani.
+Amid deepening discord between Khamenei and Ahmadinejad in 2011, the IRGC began to target some of the president's allies, noted Mehrzad Boroujerdi of Syracuse University and independent scholar Kourosh Rahimkhani.
 The IRGC benefits from the confrontation between Khamenei and Ahmadinejad because it makes Khamenei "more dependent on the power and muscle of the IRGC," wrote Iran expert Abbas Milani.

 A Money Machine

-Writing for Bloomberg, Mideast analyst Meir Javedanfar characterized Ayatollah Khamenei as "Iran's supreme investor" and the Revolutionary Guards as primary shareholders.
-He says that the growing list of international sanctions and the failed populist economic policies of Ahmadinejad have not only harmed the Iranian people but also the Guards, who will be looking for a change of fortune with 2013 election.
+Writing for Bloomberg, Mideast analyst Meir Javedanfar characterized Khamenei as "Iran's supreme investor" and the Revolutionary Guards as primary shareholders.
+He said that the growing list of international sanctions and the failed populist economic policies of Ahmadinejad have not only harmed the Iranian people but also the Guards, who will be looking for a change of fortune with 2013 election.

 Not all of the Guards' activities are seen as aboveboard.
-Mohsen Sazegara, a founding member of the Revolutionary Guard Corps and now a U.S.-based Iranian dissident, says though the original charter of the elite force was to create a "people's army," years of political and military changes have transformed the unit into a shadowy behemoth.
+Mohsen Sazegara, a founding member of the Revolutionary Guard Corps and now a U.S.-based dissident, says though the original charter of the elite force was to create a "people's army," years of political and military changes have transformed the unit into a shadowy behemoth.
 Sazegara says the Guards' business dealings range from construction and manufacturing to black-market enterprises, like the illegal importation of alcohol.
 "I don't know of any other organization in any country like the Revolutionary Guards," Sazegara says.
-"It's something like the Communist Party, the KGB, a business complex, and the mafia."
+"It's something like the Communist Party, the KGB, a business complex, and the Mafia."
 But Wehrey says the public backlash against its expansion has been muted and that the IRGC enjoys a constituency in certain areas of Iran, especially in rural provinces where Guards-funded infrastructure projects and employment in the Basij paramilitary may give the Guards "a higher degree of support than we assume."

 Wehrey doubts that the Guard and its commanders would go that far.
-For one, he notes, the organization today is overly factionalized and made up of competing currents.
-During the Khatami era, for instance, the Guards' leadership supported conservative elements within the Iranian establishment, while the rank-and-file were more empathetic to the reformists.
+For one, he notes, the organization today is factionalized and made up of competing currents.
+During the Khatami era, for instance, the Guards' leadership supported conservative elements within the Iranian establishment, while the rank and file were more empathetic to the reformists.
 Under Ahmadinejad, splits emerged most noticeably on economic policy.
 And to suggest that the Guards would orchestrate an overt bid for power misses the "checks and balances on the system," Wehrey says.

 Looking abroad, counterterrorism expert Matthew Levitt of the Washington Institute sees a growing relationship between Iran, through the Quds Force, and Hezbollah in Syria's civil war and terrorist activities elsewhere: "What we see now is that Hezbollah is going to do things today [in Syria] that are in Iran's interest even if they expressly run counter to the interests of Lebanon and Hezbollah's own interest there."